michael2012z/BitBible/markdown/JPS/files/Gen.md

 28. And Lamech lived a hundred eighty and two years, and begot a son.

-29. And he called his name Noah, saying: 'This same shall comfortHeb. nahem, to comfort. us in our work and in the toil of our hands, which cometh from the ground which HaShem hath cursed.'
+29. And he called his name Noah, saying: 'This same shall comfort

 30. And Lamech lived after he begot Noah five hundred ninety and five years, and begot sons and daughters.